 Celebrate Christmas singing the top 10 carols in your community

-Christmas No.1 is Inspired by the nation’s No.1 favourite carol Silent Night.
-Brought to you by HOPE, Tearfund, Sports Chaplaincy UK and Integrity Music, it’s the perfect opportunity to bring your community together with a carol singing event.
+Christmas No.1 was Inspired by the nation’s No.1 favourite carol Silent Night.
+Brought to you by HOPE, Tearfund, Sports Chaplaincy UK and Integrity Music, the campaign brought communities together throughout the UK over Christmas 2016.

-Matching free resources are available to download from tearfund.org/christmas.
-These include
+Matching free resources were available to download including

 - Powerpoints of the carol lyrics